Partnerships that create change

 Nowzad Donkey Sanctuary

-On the city outskirts of Kabul lies the Nowzad Donkey Sanctuary, the first of its kind in Afghanistan.
-It was set up in 2017 to provide facilities for sick animals in need, primarily donkeys, mules and horses.
-Many are brought in to the sanctuary injured, underweight, severely ill from diseases such as glanders, or at the point of exhaustion from their work carrying heavy loads across the city.
-Their team provides treatment and hospitalization for these animals, even offering long-term sanctuary to those animals too sick to work again.
-Animal Aid Abroad supports Nowzad's Equine Sanctuary to look after and care for hospitalised and permanently rescued donkeys and horses.
+On the outskirts of Kabul lies the Nowzad Donkey Sanctuary, the first of its kind in Afghanistan.
+Established in 2017, the sanctuary provides facilities for sick animals in need, primarily donkeys, mules, and horses.
+Many animals are brought in injured, underweight, or severely ill from diseases such as glanders, or are exhausted from carrying heavy loads across the city.

 India